iPROS Urban Planning

 Free membership registration

-This is an example of photocatalytic treatment for anti-fouling measures on large tanks.
+This is an example of photocatalytic treatment in residential bathrooms (anti-dirt and anti-mold measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)